autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Accusations do not automatically cause slashing, as an _innocence proof window_ measured in blocks gives the accused _offending validator_ a window to detect an _accusation_ and prove _innocence_ by submitting an _innocence_ proof on-chain.

 {{% alert title="A note on why a new accusation cannot be submitted until the innocence window has expired" %}}
 If the _offending validator_ already has an _accusation_ pending, the accountability protocol determines the offender is not currently accusable.
 This is because the protocol has to wait to determine if the pending _accusation_ has been defended or, if not, promoted to a _fault_.
 Until then, it cannot determine if the offending validator has committed a rule infraction with a higher severity than the new candidate _accusation_ in the epoch or not.
 {{% /alert %}}

+As each block is finalised, AFD will attempt to promote _accusations_ where the _innocence proof submission window_ has expired within protocol constraints to proven _faults_.

+To check if an _offending_ validator has a _pending accusation_, a _reporting_ validator calls protocol functions:

 After successful [handling and verification](/reference/api/aut/op-prot/#handleevent-accountability-contract) of an _accusation_ on-chain, a `NewAccusation` event is emitted logging the _offending_ [validator identifier](/concepts/validator/#validator-identifier) address, _severity_ of rule infraction, and the event ID.